wholebody3d/wholebody3d/README.md

 #### Task 2: 2D incomplete wholebody to 3D complete wholebody lifting

  - Use task1+2_train.json for training/validation.
 It contains 80k keypoint_2d and keypoint_3d
  - Please apply masking on yourself during the training.
-The official masking strategy is: 40% chance that each joint has 25% chance being masked; otherwise 20% chance face masking; 20% chance left hand masking; and 20% chance right hand masking.
+The official masking strategy is: 40% chance that each joint has 25% chance being masked; otherwise 20% chance face masking; 20% chance left hand masking; and 20% chance right hand masking, in a total of 100% chance incomplete input samples.

  - Use task2_test_2d.json for test on leaderboard.
 It contains 10k keypoint_2d
  - To avoid cheating, this test set is not the same as Task 1, as well as already having mask on keypoint_2d